 An era is coming to an end, and a potentially transformational one is beginning when Joanne Jang, the original head of the Model Behavior team, moves on to join a new project at the firm.
 Jang was one of the key players in determining how billions of people see AI during her four years at OpenAI, which also happened to be the time that every significant model from GPT-4 onward was developed.

 Prior to beginning the unit, Jang worked on projects including OpenAI’s early image-generation tool, Dall-E 2, proving her involvement in the company’s most important innovations in a variety of AI fields.
-Her shift from spearheading ChatGPT personality development to developing novel AI interfaces demonstrates OpenAI’s faith in the reliability of their personality research as well as the possibility of ground-breaking advancements in human-AI communication.
+By moving from leading the personality development of ChatGPT to the creation of new AI interfaces, she is showing OpenAI’s trust in the personality research being reliable and the projection of revolutionary changes in human-AI interaction.

 Possible Partnership with Jony Ive, a Design Visionary